All your Chicago BLS, ACLS, and PALS questions answered

 We understand the world of AHA training can be confusing for people who are new to it, especially when your school or employer has terrified you by claiming it's possible you may wind up in a fake CPR class and receive a fake certification.
 We are an official AHA Training Site, and yes all our cards are official AHA certifications.
 We wrote an entire blog post about fraudulent AHA classes, which you can read to find out more about how to avoid such classes: trainchicagoheart.org/high-fidelity-acls-bls.html

 AHA BLS fulfills every CPR requirement in the country.
 It is a robust course that includes CPR for adults, children, and infants, AED use, airway and breathing information, and first aid info like how to clear choking.
 It fulfills the CPR requirement for nurses, child care providers, physical therapists, teachers, EMS personnel, and everyone else.

-No, no, and no. You must pay on our website at least one day prior to class day.
+No, and no. You must pay on our website.
 Click sign up at the top of the page to find a class and pay.

 If you're interested in aligning and affiliating with Chicago Heart Training, please contact us at help(at)trainchicagoheart.org.
 If you receive an automated response related to provider courses, please disregard.
 We will provide a personal response to your message in less than two days.